Xqhare/neith/README.md

 Neith is considered Feature complete, this may change in the future though.

+- Correct ordering of answers of search queries.
+    - Currently answers are returned in column order of the table, meaning that if you search for 'column3' and 'column2' combined in that order, the answer will be returend in the order 'column2' and then 'column3'

 ## Design and philosophy of Neith

 > [!IMPORTANT]
 > Neith is un-opinionated and quite type-agnostic for a rust program.
 As such it will do whatever you tell it to do.
 > It will only check for uniqueness of a value in a column if a column was marked as such.

 Neith is designed to do what the user or program is telling it, whatever that is.
 Neith will execute anything passed to it, as long as it can decode it.
 There is no hand-holding, Neith will never assume or interpret what the user wants to do, it just does.
+(80% of the time it works every time!)

 I tried to make it as un-opinionated as possible so that it will try to do whatever it is told to do; So beware of what you do!
 For example, you can put whatever you want into any column, be it a number, string, boolean or list.
 This is by design, Neith will do what you tell it, and only inform you if it encountered an Error or succeeded.
 These design principles are also the reason why Neith will not save to disc by itself.
+Except if you turn on [autosave](#autosave) of course.

 To reiterate, Neith will not assume what it should do, it will wait for you to tell it what to do.

+Neith does not use a WAL (Write Ahead Log) and cannot recover from sudden shutdown itself.
+So please ensure a proper shutdown of Neith and DO NOT USE THIS IN ANY ACTUAL PRODUCTION SETTING!
+I warned you!

 ### ACID Compliance